MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfworkitem-enqueue.md

 ## -parameters

 ## -returns

 This method does not return a value.

-This method does not return a value.

-This method does not return a value.

 ## -remarks

 If your driver reuses its work-item objects, the driver can call <b>Enqueue</b> again for the same work item before a worker thread has removed the work item from the queue and called the driver’s <a href="..\wudfworkitem\nc-wudfworkitem-wudf_workitem_function.md">OnWorkItem</a> callback function.

  However, UMDF won't add the work item to the queue if it is already there.
 Therefore, your <a href="..\wudfworkitem\nc-wudfworkitem-wudf_workitem_function.md">OnWorkItem</a> callback function must process all queued work each time that it is called.